prakash-sparrow/study-material/Linux-Commands/newfile.md

 ### Common Linux Commands
 ```
 $ cat web.txt | grep .jpg | awk '{print }'|sed 's/.$//' | cut -c 6- > final.txt

 $ ls | xargs du -h *

+Generating Random number
+$ head 3 /dev/urandom
+$ head 3 /dev/urandom | tr -cd '[:print:]'
+    d -delete
+    c -compliment
+    print - print the character

+man -k .  - It list all the man pages

+TO delete the blank unwanted lines in vim
+/g/^$/d

+$ sort -k2 -t$'\t' -n filename.txt
+    It will sort the second column of dob
+    the first column has two to three alphabetical names
+    the second has dob it has to sort in numberical order
+    so this commands help to order it

+sort -k2 -t$'\t' -n filename.txt
+    Same in Reverse Order

+To convert man page to pdf
+Requirements
+	ps2pdf
+	ghostscript
+$ man -t ls | ps2pdf - ls-manual.pdf

 ```

 ### Cat Commands
 ```
 $ cat > demofile.txt
     To type the content into the terminal
     type